LLNL/axom/src/axom/mint/docs/sphinx/sections/synopsis.rst

 .. ##
 .. ## SPDX-License-Identifier: (BSD-3-Clause)

-Mint is a component of the `Axom Toolkit`_, being developed at `Lawrence Livermore National Laboratory (LLNL) <http://www.llnl.gov>`_, consisting of a *comprehensive*, *flexible* and *extensible* *mesh data model*, implemented in C++.
-Mint aims to facilitate the development of large-scale, massively parallel, multi-physics applications.
-Towards that goal, Mint serves as a foundational building block that underpins the development of computational tools and numerical discretization methods, enabling implementations that are born *parallel* and *portable* to new and emerging architectures.
+Mint provides a *comprehensive mesh data model* and a mesh-aware, fine-grain, parallel execution model that underpins the development of computational tools and numerical discretization methods.
+Thereby, enable implementations that are born *parallel* and *portable* to new and emerging architectures.

-**Salient Features**
+**Key Features**

-Some of the salient features of Mint include, but are not limited to, the
-following:

 * Support for 1D/2D/3D mesh geometry.